-Of course there is quite a bit more to the sport of running, but comfortable feet can truly make or break your running experience.
-As any seasoned runner will tell you, having the appropriate running socks is as vital as having proper fitting sneakers.
+Of course there is quite a bit more to the sport of running, but comfortable feet can be the difference between a great run and a miserable one.
+As any seasoned runner will tell you, having the best running socks specifically for your feet is as vital as having proper fitting sneakers.
 Unfortunately the importance of choosing running socks is often (and understandably) overlooked by new or inexperienced runners, who may view socks as a second-thought accessory.

 5 Tips for Choosing Running Socks

 A common, sometimes painful mistake often made by inexperienced runners is wearing 100 percent cotton clothing, including socks.
 Chances are you have tons of these socks in your drawer already, so it’s easy to understand why one would reach for a pair of cotton socks first.

 When choosing a running sock, look for synthetic materials, such as acrylic, polyester, or other quick drying, sweat absorbing, technical materials.
 These materials will help wick sweat and moisture away from your skin, keeping your feet comfortable and helping to prevent blisters.

 If you take nothing else away from this post, remember this: cotton is not a runners friend.